keu/docs/astro/cli-reference/astrocloud-deploy.md

 When you run `astrocloud deploy`, you'll be prompted to select from a list of all Deployments that you have access to across Workspaces.
 Alternatively, you can bypass this prompt and specify a Deployment ID in the command.
 To retrieve a Deployment ID, go to your Deployment's information page in the Cloud UI and copy the value after the last `/` in the URL.
 You can also get the Deployment's ID by running `astrocloud deployment list`.

-If you configured a [Deployment API key](api-keys.md) by setting `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` as OS-level environment variables on your machine, you can run this Astro CLI command without user authentication.
-This is commonly automated in a [CI/CD workflow](ci-cd.md).
+For teams operating at scale, this command can be automated via a [CI/CD pipeline](ci-cd.md) by using [Deployment API keys](api-keys.md) in the request.
+When `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` are specified as OS-level environment variables on your local machine or in a CI tool, `astrocloud deploy` can be run without requiring user authentication.

 ## Usage